tamas-p/hisma/packages/hisma/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-> **Warning**
-> As package version indicates this is an experimental package, not ready for prime use.
-API changes are expected and test coverage is low.

 # Hisma, a hierarchical state machine.

 Hisma provides a declarative hierarchical state machine implementation that loosely follows the [UML](https://www.omg.org/spec/UML/) State Machine specification that is in turn based on [Harel's statechart](https://en.wikipedia.org/wiki/State_diagram#Harel_statechart).
 This is the core package of the hisma packages collection: